telerik/fiddler-everywhere-docs/installation/system-requirments.md

 - (Optional) Account with administrative rights.

 >important By default, Fiddler Everywhere can be installed and used without administrative rights if you need to capture non-secure HTTP traffic.
-However, for capturing secure traffic (HTTPS), the user will need administrative rights to install and trust a root certificate (learn more [here]({% slug decrypt-https-traffic %})).
+However, for capturing secure traffic (HTTPS), the user will need administrative rights to install and trust a root certificate For more information, check the [HTTPS]({%slug decrypt-https-traffic%})) article.